oplS17projects/procedural-music/SAMUEL_TOUPS.md

           (play-midi-stream-iter out-port (stream-rest midi-stream))))
  ```

 The first procedure returns a thread object that immeadiately begins processing the midi data.
 The second method is the main loop of this.
 It interprets the midi data, which is in the format that the ```midi-readwrite``` library uses, and sends the appropriate midi events to the port.
-It was planned to be able to react to some of the non-sound midi events, but there wasn't enough time.
+It was planned to be able to react to some of the non-sound midi events, which would have required more time.

-## 2. Opening Ports
+## 2. Using Procedures to Open and Close Ports

-This code allows for opening ports and closing virtual midi ports, and connecting them to other midi devices.
+This code allows for opening and closing midi ports, and connecting them to other midi devices.

 ```
 (define (make-in-port) (make-rtmidi-in))